 How many embryos or sperm will I receive for my order?

 One aliquot of embryos will contain 40-50 embryos in one or two straws.
-An aliquot contains a sufficient number of embryos to transfer to at least two recipients.
+An aliquot has sufficient embryos to transfer to at least two recipients.

 The MMRRC makes no guarantee concerning the success of these procedures when performed outside the MMRRC facilities.
-Neither gender nor genotype ratios are guaranteed.
+Neither gender nor genotype ratios is guaranteed.

 When will I receive a health report if I have ordered a cryo-recovered litter?

-For our maternity room (located in our M3 facility), there is no single report available as we do not have sentinels in that room; instead all embryo recipients are screened.
-A report will be provided from the embryo recipients once the pups are weaned and the recipients are screened.
-Testing and report preparation takes about 2 weeks post weaning and submission.
+There is no single report available for our maternity room (located in our M3 facility) as we do not have sentinels in that room; instead, all embryo recipients are screened.
+A report will be provided from the embryo recipients once the pups are weaned, and the recipients are screened.
+Testing and report preparation takes about 2 weeks post-weaning and submission.

 The M3 facility is a shower-in barrier facility with autoclaved or gassed in supplies, including clothing.
-Staff wear mask,hair bonnet, gloves.
+Staff wear masks,hair bonnets, and gloves.
 Mice are housed in Thoren caging systems with change stations.
-Entry is limited to approved animal care and transgenic core personnel only; primary investigators and their technicians are not allowed in this barrier facility.
+Entry is limited to approved animal care and transgenic core personnel; primary investigators and technicians are not allowed in this barrier facility.
 All mice are derived in by embryo transfer.
-For more information on our barrier facility, including investigator, shipping contact, and campus veterinarian, please see: Summary of M3 Practices.
+For more information on our barrier facility, including investigator, shipping contact, and campus veterinarian, please see Summary of M3 Practices.